Majesty: Style of a head of state

 The term was first assumed by Charles V, who believed that—following his election as Holy Roman Emperor in 1519—he deserved a style greater than Highness, which preceding emperors and kings had used.
 Soon, Francis I of France and Henry VIII of England followed his example.

 After the fall of the Holy Roman Empire, Majesty was used to describe a monarch of the very highest rank— it was generally applied to God.
 Variations, such as Catholic Majesty (Spain) or Britannic Majesty (United Kingdom) are often used in diplomatic settings where there otherwise may be ambiguity (see a list).

 A person with the title is usually addressed as Your Majesty, and referred to as His/Her Majesty, abbreviated HM; the plural Their Majesties is TM.
 Emperors (and empresses) use [His/Her/Their/Your] Imperial Majesty, HIM or TIM.

 Princely and ducal heads usually use His Highness or some variation thereof (e.g., His Serene Highness).
 In British practice, heads of princely states in the British Empire were referred to as Highness.

 In monarchies that do not follow the European tradition, monarchs may be called Majesty whether or not they formally bear the title of King or Queen, as is the case in certain countries and amongst certain peoples in Africa and Asia.

 In Europe, the monarchs of Denmark, Norway, Sweden, the United Kingdom, Spain, the Netherlands and Belgium use the style.
 By contrast, the heads of state of Liechtenstein and Monaco, being principalities, use the inferior style of Serene Highness.
-Luxembourg, a Grand Duchy, accords its monarch the style of Royal Highness, as accorded to all other members of the Grand-Ducal Family, due to their descendance from Prince Félix of Bourbon-Parma.
+Luxembourg, a Grand Duchy, accords its monarch the style of Royal Highness, as accorded to all other members of the Grand-Ducal Family, due to being descendants of Prince Félix of Bourbon-Parma.
 In the Holy See, the Pope – while ruling as Sovereign of the Vatican City State – uses the spiritual style of Holiness.
 Moreover, while Andorra is formally a monarchy, its Co-Princes – the bishop of Urgell (appointed by the Pope) and President of France – use the republican and non-royal style of Excellency.
 Andorra is the only non-hereditary, elective and appointive monarchy in Europe.